asleepann/IBD-Assignment/README.md

         // print title and predicted rating
         .foreach(x => println(s"${filmId2Title(x.product)}\t\t${x.rating}"))
 ```

-We also perform fine-tuning of parameters: we try different *rank* for our model to see what is the best.
-The best result is discussed at the end of the report.
+All of this was about a single test run of the system.
+We want to increase quality of our model, so we perform fine-tuning of parameters: we try different *rank* for our model to see what is the best:
 ```scala
 val ranks = Array(2, 5, 10, 20, 30, 40, 50, 60)
     var best_params = Array(10, Double.PositiveInfinity)